Helping others understand

 Download and print this file to create wallet cards that can help explain PNH more easily to others.

-To be connected to a dedicated local resource who can help support daily life with PNH, including sharing tips from the community, tools that may be helpful, and news and information, sign up here.
+For personalized support with daily life with PNH, including tips from the community, tools that may be helpful, and news and information, sign up here.